woocommerce/woocommerce/readme.txt

 * Feature - New shop page/category archive display settings, and the ability to change display per-category.
 * Feature - Allow shipping tax classes to be defined independent of items. https://github.com/woothemes/woocommerce/issues/1625
 * Feature - Redone order item storage making them easier (and faster) to access for reporting, and querying purchases.
 Huge performance gains for reports.
 Order items are no longer serialised - they are stored in there own table with meta.
 Existing data can be be updated on upgrade.
+* Feature - Update weights/dimensions for variations if they differ.

 * Templating - Revised pagination, sorting areas (sorting is now above products, numbered pagination below) and added a result count.
 * Templating - email-order-items.php change get_downloadable_file_url() to get_downloadable_file_urls() to support multiple files.